classmatewu/terminal-gpt/README.md

 ![setting.pnh](https://github.com/classmatewu/terminal-gpt/blob/main/assets/setting.png)

 ## BFF
-> You also can think of it as a forwarding service call
+> You also can think of it as a forwarding service call.
 ```
 curl -d'text=hello'-X POST https://localhost:7301/chat
 ```